Best Colleges & Universities in Iowa

 Salary After Attending: $37,800

 Founded in 1903, Waldorf University is a for-profit university located in Forest City.
 Associated with the Evangelical Lutheran Church in America, the private university has approximately 1,500 undergraduate students and an acceptance rate of 72 percent.
 The graduation rate of the university is 29 percent, and the starting salary for alumni is an average of $32,200.
 With a student-teacher ratio of 19:1, popular subjects at Waldorf include business, fire protection and prevention, occupational safety and health, psychology, and homeland security and disaster management.
 Nearly 90 percent of first-year students live on campus, and 57 percent of undergraduates are over the age of 25.
 Of students who graduate, 96 percent have employment within two years of graduation, and the median salary six years after graduation from Waldorf University is $37,800.

 Salary After Attending: $33,100

 Iowa Western Community College is located in Council Bluffs and was founded in 1967.
-The college provides degrees and certificates in more than 80 subjects, and it is especially well regarded for its flight school.
+The college provides degrees and certificates in more than 80 subjects, including its flight school.
 Dental assisting, music technology, culinary arts, early childhood education, literature, and laser systems are among the many degree options at the college.
-In the area of culinary arts, students can specialize in baking and pastry or in foodservice.
+In the area of culinary arts, students can specialize in baking and pastry or foodservice.
 The institution also has a certificate in songwriting and rap production, and associate’s degrees in psychology and sociology are offered entirely online.
 Both evening and winter-term classes are available, and students can choose to commute or live on-campus in one of the residence halls.
 Specialized advising is available for students who are planning to transfer to a university, and the college also offers an online library and online tutoring options.
 Mental health support and disability services are available as needed.